embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ## Board and package identification
+In embedded software development, the compilation process is always target-dependent.
+Each hardware architecture — such as ARM or AVR — requires its own dedicated toolchain.
-The first lines in **Output** are identifying the board.
+That's why the first lines in **Output** are identifying the board.

-When building a sketch, the Arduino environment needs to know exactly which board you are using — and it knows it because you have selected the right board from **Select Board** menu.
+Before the build process starts, Arduino environment checks which board you are using, based on what you have selected in **Select Board** menu.
 Thanks to this, the compiled code will match the board’s architecture, hardware, pin mapping etc.

 This board identity is called **FQBN (Fully Qualified Board Name)** and looks as follows:
 ```bash